Free Pattern: Make a Curved-Top Tote

 Cut two bag lining pieces from lining fabric.

-4. Press the seams as sewn, then press them open.
+4. Press the seams as sewn, then press the allowances open.
 If the material cannot be pressed, finger-press the seams open and hold with a little bit of glue.

 5. Shape the bag bottom.
 Bring a side seam to meet the bottom seam, aligning the raw edges.
-Stitch across the corner with a 1⁄2-inch wide seam allowance.
-Repeat with the side seam to shape the opposite corner.6.
-Trim the seam allowances.
-Trim the corner seam allowances to 1⁄8 inch wide.
+Stitch across the corner with a 1/2-inch wide seam allowance.
+Repeat with the side seam to shape the opposite corner.

 Fabric tabs connect the bag hardware and the strap to the bag.
 You’ll fold and sew a single fabric piece, then cut it to make two tabs and the strap.
 Make the tabs and add the ring hardware now.
 Set them aside until it’s time to sew them into the bag’s facing and lining seam.